ponchotitlan/nso_loves_netdevops/packages/devopsproeu-bgp/README.md

 # devopsproeu-bgp
-## Example NSO service for BGP provisioning.
-Demo for DevOpsPro Europe 2025 🇱🇹🇪🇺
+## Example NSO service for BGP provisioning
-### Session "Taming your Data Networks with the Power of NetDevOps"

 This is a service for the Cisco Crossworks Network Services Orchestrator (NSO) intended for the provisioning of BGP configurations in target Cisco IOSXR devices.